 What we learned from that approach and my further research was enlightening:

-No Pay, No Play ?
+No Pay, No Play?

 I found a fascinating research paper published by Elsevier.
 They conducted three experiments to investigate whether the cost of advice, independent of its quality, affects how much people are actually willing to use that advice.
 The results show clearly that people use paid advice significantly more than free advice.
-There has to be “skin in the game” for both the adviser and the recipient - fair payment for quality advice, which needs to be used to justify the recipient’s investment.
+There really should be “skin in the game” for both the adviser and the recipient – fair payment for quality advice, which needs to be used to justify the recipient’s investment.

-Friends Without Benefits ?
+Friends Without Benefits?

 Every business owner or leader will lean on their network for some free ideas and confirm their thinking around a pivotal decision, like a sounding board.
 Chances are that you too have formed these relationships with others as reciprocal arrangements, calling on each other’s expertise.